isomerpages/moe-queenstownpri/_open-house-2023/Frequently Asked Questions (FAQ).md

 *   Wednesday: 1.15 to 1.45 pm

 **9. What happens when parents/guardians are late for pick up?**<br>
-Parents/guardians can call the General Office to alert the school.
+Parents/guardians should call the General Office to alert the school.
 After the school gates are closed, students will be brought to the General Office and parents/guardians will be called.

 ##### **Services: Student Care Centre &amp; School Bus**
 **10. Is there a Student Care Centre (SCC) in the school?
 How do parents/guardians apply for SCC?**<br>